|Gopher Tortoise Services, Inc|

 Q: Are gopher tortoises an endangered species?

-A: Gopher tortoises have received protected status (click here for details).
+A: Yes gopher tortoises have received protected status.
 As such, the gopher tortoise may not be handled without a permit.
-Any tortoise problems or violations can be referred to the Florida Game and Fresh Water Fish Commission, or FWCC, for resolution.
+Any tortoise problems or violations can be referred to the Florida Game and Fresh Water Fish Commission for resolution.

 Q. Why are gopher tortoises and tortoise burrows a concern for land owners, developers, land managers or anyone changing land use?